 A cortisone injection helps reduce tendon sheath inflammation for cases that fail simple treatments.

 Generally, we recommend ultrasound-guided injections.
 There are many advantages to using ultrasound.
 First, an ultrasound can confirm the diagnosis and exclude other causes of wrist pain.
 Second, doctors can direct the needle into the correct spot, making the injeciton more accurate and effective.
-Finally, as ultrasound is more precise, it can ensure that cortisone does not leak into the soft tissue, reducing side effects like skin thinning, depigmentation, infection, and tendon damage.
+Finally, because ultrasound is more precise, it can help ensure that cortisone does not leak into the soft tissue, reducing side effects such as skin thinning, depigmentation, infection, and tendon damage.

 Most patients experience pain relief after a few days.
 Hand therapy is also crucial after De Quervain’s injections to regain function.
-A recent study found that 93% of De Quervain’s tenosynovitis patients had complete pain relief with one or two ultrasound-guided cortisone injections.
+A recent study found that 93% of patients with De Quervain’s tenosynovitis achieved complete pain relief with 1 or 2 ultrasound-guided cortisone injections.

-You can repeat De Quervain’s tenosynovitis cortisone injection, but we recommend only three injections for the same wrist.
+You can repeat the cortisone injection for De Quervain’s tenosynovitis, but we recommend no more than three injections in the same wrist.

 Ultrasound-guided injections require years of training and expertise.
 If you’re considering getting a De Quervain’s tenosynovitis injection, you should do your homework first.
 These are four questions you should ask before having an ultrasound-guided injection.